-Control Group (CG) Treatment Group (TG) Assignment submission Some students prepared their writing assignments and submitted their work to the teacher.
-Students prepared their writing assignment and post it onto Writing 3 course on Schoology website at http://schoology.com Peer- assessment Some students were invited to peer-review their peers' writing.
-Students were assigned to prepare peer- assessment the writing of their peers The comment was posted in reply to their classmate's essay.
-Self- assessment Students self-assess their writing after listening to peer- feedback.
+Control Group (CG) Treatment Group (TG) Assignment submission Some students prepared their writing assignment and submitted their work to the teacher.
+Students prepared their writing assignment and post it onto Writing 3 course on Schoology website at http://schoology.com Peer- assessment Some students were invited to peer- review on their peers' writing.
+Students were assigned to prepare peer- assessment the writing of their peers The comments were posted in reply to their classmate's essays.
+Self- assessment Student self- assess their writing after listening to peer-feedback.
 The students: + self-evaluate their writing + re-write their essay and resubmit it.
 After receiving peer-feedback, students: + self-evaluate their writing + re-write their essay and posted again.